-The following page explains your requirements as an early childhood professional to support children placed in out-of-home care (OoHC).
+This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

-Children placed in OoHC services are among the most vulnerable in our community.
-Many are not accessing key early childhood education and care (ECEC) services.
+Children in OoHC services are among the most vulnerable in our community.
+Many are not accessing key early childhood education and care services.

 Work in partnership with carers and caseworkers